College football's surprising new cradle of coaches

 "It saved my life," said Campbell, who is entering his third season as Iowa State's coach.
 "That's how passionate I am about my Mount Union experience and coach [Larry] Kehres.
 My life probably goes a whole different way if not for finding that place."

 Campbell is among a growing group who found Mount Union as players and, after graduating, launched coaching careers.
-Mount Union claims two FBS head coaches in Campbell and Toledo's Jason Candle, coordinators such as Ohio State's Alex Grinch and Wake Forest's Jay Sawvel, position coaches such as Michigan's Ed Warinner, an NFL coordinator in the Indianapolis Colts' Nick Sirianni and many others leading small college and high school teams.
+Mount Union claims two FBS head coaches in Campbell and Toledo's Jason Candle, coordinators such as Ohio State's Alex Grinch and Wake Forest's Jay Sawvel, position coaches such as Michigan's Ed Warinner, an NFL coordinator in the Indianapolis Colts' Nick Sirianni and many others leading small-college and high school teams.

 The school has long produced accomplished coaches -- including former Carolina Panthers coach and longtime NFL assistant Dom Capers (class of 1971) and Ron Lynn, another longtime NFL assistant (class of 1966) -- but the number has spiked in the past 15 years.
 Campbell and Candle, both 38, are among the 10 youngest FBS coaches.
 Grinch, 37, is one of the nation's top coordinators.
 Sirianni just turned 37.